Pylons/pyramid/docs/narr/security.rst

-           permitted to return the userid based only on data present in the request; it needn't (and shouldn't) check any persistent store to ensure that the user record related to the request userid exists."""
+           permitted to return the userid based only on data present in the request; it needn't (and shouldn't) check any persistent store to ensure that the user record related to the request userid exists.

+           This method is intended primarily a helper to assist the ``authenticated_userid`` method in pulling credentials out
+           of the request data, abstracting away the specific headers, query strings, etc that are used to authenticate the request.

+           """

        def effective_principals(self, request):
-           """ Return a sequence representing the effective principals typically including the userid and any groups belonged to by the current user, always including 'system' groups such as ``pyramid.security.Everyone`` and
+           """ Return a sequence representing the effective principals typically including the :term:`userid` and any groups belonged to by the current user, always including 'system' groups such as ``pyramid.security.Everyone`` and
+           ``pyramid.security.Authenticated``.

-           ``pyramid.security.Authenticated``. """
+           """

        def remember(self, request, userid, **kw):
-           """ Return a set of headers suitable for 'remembering' the userid named ``userid`` when set in a response.
-An individual authentication policy and its consumers can decide on the composition and meaning of **kw. """
+           """ Return a set of headers suitable for 'remembering' the :term:`userid` named ``userid`` when set in a response.
+An individual authentication policy and its consumers can decide on the composition and meaning of **kw.

+           """

        def forget(self, request):
-           """ Return a set of headers suitable for 'forgetting' the current user on subsequent requests. """
+           """ Return a set of headers suitable for 'forgetting' the current user on subsequent requests.

+           """

 After you do so, you can pass an instance of such a class into the :class:`~pyramid.config.Configurator.set_authentication_policy` method